LaraFB/3-ano/README.md

 As a student, I want to be able to track my daily expenses,so that I can maintain an accurate record of my personal finances.

-(Como estudante, quero ser capaz de controlar as minhas despesas diárias (M), para saber mais sobre os meus gastos diários(S)).

-Story Points - 3M
+Story Points -
-Priorities  - Should Have (S)
+Priorities  -

 ###### Acceptance Criteria